meterXu/selenium-ide/docs/plugins/ide-events.md

 ### Responding to Events

-Some events are notification only, meaning Selenium IDE will not let you have a chance to stop it to do you computation, while on some Selenium IDE can wait, refer to the [list of events](ide-events.md#list-of-events) for reference.
+Some events are notification only, meaning JetRecord will not let you have a chance to stop it to do you computation, while on some JetRecord can wait, refer to the [list of events](ide-events.md#list-of-events) for reference.

 Responding to events is just as any request, have a look at [Receiving Requests](requests.md#receiving-requests).